You-Gao/Blog/_life/2024-07-25-my-productivity-setup.md

 ## Habitica

 This app is one of the more interesting ones off the list.
 The app aims to gamify daily tasks, habits, and to-do lists in a positive way.
-And it does largely achieve that, at least for me.
+And it does largely achieve that for me.
 The thing with any habit tracker/daily task app is that for it to be effective, you need to make a critical inquiry about your goals in life and then go in to set them up in the app.
 In a sense, you are developing your "virtual self" that mirrors what you want to be in reality.
 It's a continuous process to reflect and see what other things you would like to incentivize artificially.
 On that point as well, you can create separate accounts for school, work, or any other segment you want.

-## To-do

-The classic to-do list everyone has.
-I use Microsoft because it syncs flagged emails to Outlook's calendar, so it is integrated.
-I don't use it more often for daily tasks than I would like, just because I'm not the greatest at estimating what to do for the day.
-It is mostly used to store book lists of what I plan on reading next, and things I need to review.
-It serves as a general backlog for categories.

-(I skipped PDF, but it's some generic one that I always have to check htop for)